Analysis and Detectability of Offline Data Poisoning Attacks on Linear Dynamical Systems: Conclusion

 \section{Conclusion}

-In this work we have considered and analysed poisoning attacks on the data collected from a linear dynamical systems affected by process noise.
-In particular, we have focused on the problem of poisoning the least-squares estimate of the underlying dynamical system, which is a quantity used by various data-driven controllers, and thus can greatly affect the performance of these controllers.
-We have established under which conditions the set of models compatible with the data includes the true model parameter, and we further proceeded by analysing the effect of poisoning on the least-square error.
-Based on the analysis of attacks on the input, and how different statistical tests on the residuals can be used, we proposed a new stealthy poisoning attack.
-This attack shows greater impact compared to classical attacks that maximize the mean-squared error, as well as greater stealthiness properties.
-We conclude that an attack does not necessarily need to be sparse, and that greater stealthiness can be achieved by increasing the granularity of the constraints of the proposed attack.
-Possible detection methods include watermarking and/or encrypting the data.
-Future venues of research include: analysis of online poisoning attacks; impact and detection of offline poisoning attacks; recovery of the original model based on the set of compatible models.
+In this work, we have analyzed poisoning attacks on the data collected from a linear dynamical system affected by process noise.
+We have focused on the problem of poisoning the least-squares estimate of the underlying dynamical system, which is a quantity used by various data-driven controllers and thus can greatly affect their performance.
+We have established under which conditions the set of models compatible with the data includes the true model parameter, and we analyzed the effect of poisoning on the least-squares error.
+Based on the analysis of various attack strategies, we have proposed a new stealthy poisoning attack.
+Results indicate that this attack can relevantly impact the least-squares estimate while being stealthy from a statistical perspective.
+We conclude that it is possible to craft stealthy attacks that are not necessarily sparse.
+Possible detection methods include watermarking and/or encryption of the data.
+Future venues of research include analysis of online poisoning attacks; impact and detection of offline poisoning attacks; recovery of the original system matrices based on the set of compatible models.